MaximSportChamp/tt-club/docs/api.md

 Authorization: Bearer <token>
 ```

-Tokens are obtained via the login endpoint.
+Tokens are obtained via the `POST /auth/vk` endpoint using a VK access token.

 ## Error Format